Set up your environment

 We highly recommend you use Visual Studio Code because most of the team uses it, and it works very well for our purpose.

-You can open the universe directory, either using the
+- You can open the universe directory,

 File > Open Folder